tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Press a configured keyboard shortcut and select the portion of the manga page to convert.
   The text is then recognized and copied to the clipboard.
-  This makes it easy to look up words with [Yomichan Search](what-is-yomichan-search.html).
+  This makes it easy to look up words with [Rikaitan Search](what-is-yomichan-search.html).
 * [mokuro](https://github.com/kha-white/mokuro).
   Can be used to OCR Japanese text instead of Tesseract.
 * [Poricom](https://github.com/bluaxees/Poricom).